codex-academy/Nelisa/6_Deploy_roles_login.md

     * an admin role - that can see and add data.
 * a user management page where admin users can create users and manage user roles;
 * encrypted user passwords.

+# Testing

+* Make sure you're still doing TDD.
+Use your existing test user `nelisa_test_user` for the admin role.
+Add a new test user `nelisa_test_readonly_user`, with password `c1ph3r`, for the read-only role.
+* Testing **what can't be done** is sometimes as important as testing **what can be done**.
+Test that:
+  * admin role users can see and add data;
+  * admin roles users can create and manage user roles;
+  * read-only users can see data;
+  * read-only users can't add data;
+  * read-only users can't create and manage user roles.
+* You don't need to test that `bcrypt` works properly, but you do need to test that you are implementing it correctly.

 ## Learning areas